agoryuno/binrange/README.md

 A simple walk function is provided for traversing the tree top down.
 It accepts a callable as second argument.
-The callable receives the ValueRange at the current node and can stop the walk, preventing exploration of this node's descendants, by returning False.
+The callable receives the ValueRange at the current node and can stop the walk by returning False, thus preventing exploration of this node's descendants.
 Conversely, it should return True to continue down from the current node.